isocpp/CppCoreGuidelines/CONTRIBUTING.md

 can either view the "pretty" version at http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines or do your own post-processing.
 - We're sticking with the ASCII character set.
 We do not use Unicode em-dashes, Unicode spaces, or pretty quotes.
 Lots of people edit this file with their various text editors.
 ASCII is simple and universally understood.

+### Update dictionary

+Code samples in the guidelines are run through a spelling checker.
+Be sure to add new class and variable names to [scripts/hunspell/isocpp.dic](https://github.com/isocpp/CppCoreGuidelines/blob/master/scripts/hunspell/isocpp.dic).

 ### Miscellaneous

 To avoid line-ending issues, please set `autocrlf = input` and `whitespace = cr-at-eol` in your git configuration.